TypeStrong/ts-loader/CONTRIBUTING.md

 If you would like to regenerate a single test then combine `--save-output` with `--single-test` like so:

-`npm test -- --save-output --single-test declarationOutput`
+`npm run comparison-tests -- --save-output --single-test nameOfTest`

 The test harness additionally supports watch mode since that is such an integral part of webpack.
 The initial state is as described above.
 After the